rashibudati/Twitter-Sentiment-Analysis/README.md

 2. Download the GloVe from[I'm an inline-style link ] (https://nlp.stanford.edu/projects/glove/)

+Note: The code is based on the paper (Find the PDF file in the repository)which is designed to know the sentiment of twitter statements.
+The code is modified with different parameters.
+I did not find much diffference in both the cases.
+I tried the CNN-LSTM model.
+You can also try for LSTM-CNN model and see if there is any difference in the accuracy.

-Note: The code was designed for it's use in Google Colab.
-The path has to be set according to your file name.
+PS: The path has to be set according to your file name.
 The dataset and GloVe should be present in the same folder as all the other files.